 Our 6-year-old testers on the 16″ Guardians both mentioned the brakes without being prompted.
 They accelerated and then stopped over and over again because they thought the brakes were “fun”.

-Having tested out SureStop brakes myself, their description of “fun” is understandable.
+Having tested out SureStop brakes ourselves, their description of “fun” is understandable.
 Braking with SureStop brakes provides a similar feeling to braking in a new car with an advanced braking system versus an older car with a standard braking system.
 Not only is it easier to brake faster, you feel MUCH more in control of the car.
 As a result, you’re more confident while driving a car with advanced brakes.

 In our experience, the same applies to kids using SureStop brakes.
 With much of the anxiety of braking gone, many kids are more confident in their riding.
 This also applies to adventurous and aggressive riders who really appreciate the extra stopping power SureStop gives them.